School of Electrical Engineering and Computer Science (EECS)

 A study of the design and implementation of user interfaces for software applications.
 Students will apply principles of interface design to build applications using a toolkit of graphical interface components.
 Required coursework includes a team project.
 Prerequisite: CSCI 280 with a grade of C or better.
 F.

 CSCI 364.
 Concurrent and Distributed Programming.
 3 Credits.

 This course focuses on concurrent object oriented programming and modern distributed/parallel programming models (such as OpenMP, CUDA, OpenCL and Actors).
 Students will utilize various high performance distributed computing technology.
 Topics covered will include shared and distributed memory systems, sockets, threads, and message passing.
 Prerequisites: CSCI 242 with a grade of C or better and CSCI 230 with a grade of C or better.
 S.

 CSCI 365.
 Organization of Programming Languages.
 3 Credits.

 Compile and run time requirements of programming languages, parameter passing and value binding techniques.
 Vector and stack processing.
 Prerequisite: CSCI 242 with a grade of C or better.
 S.

 CSCI 370.
 Computer Architecture.
 4 Credits.

 Computer structure, machine presentation of numbers and characters, instruction codes and assembly systems.
 Introduction to hardware methodologies and software extensions to hardware in computers.
 Some topics on hardware and software selection will be discussed.
-Prerequisites: CSCI 230 with a grade of C or better, EE 201, and EE 202.
+Prerequisites: CSCI 230 with a grade of C or better, EE 201, and EE 201L.
 S.